Choosing the right Battery

 In recap, pay no attention to pulse rate.
 What’s important is the constant rate a battery is made to output.
 MAH equals battery life, not power.
 Finally, stick with the main well-known brands, and preferably find a vape shop that does their due diligence to weed out any clones/re-wraps.

 When it comes to battery safety you should take it seriously.
-Most accidents, while rare, could have been prevented by following three simple rules.
+Most accidents could have been prevented by following three simple rules.

 - For those building coils, follow Ohm’s law.
 To make that easy, here is a chart: